ShootProof/recruiting-data-and-analytics/data_analyst/README.md

 ## SQL Assessment

-1. How many customers does ShootProof have?
-2. How many customers are on currently on a plan that allows 5000 photos?
+1. How many customers are on currently on a plan that allows 5000 photos?
-3. How many trials completed in June 2018?
+2. How many trials completed in the month of June 2018?
-4. How many customers did ShootProof have on April 30th, 2020?
+3. How many customers did ShootProof have as of April 30th, 2020?
-5. How many customers churned between January 1, 2019 and January 1, 2020?

 ## Data Visualization Assessment

 Using a Tableau Public (or Tableau Desktop if you have a license), create a dashboard using the data available.
-Please limit this portion of the assessment to 1 hour
+Please limit this portion of the assessment to under 1 hour

 Hints:
 1. Possible items to explore are customer segmentation, customer churn, customer growth, trial conversions, etc.